Stihl BR 200 - 400 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Stihl BR 200 compare with similar leaf blowers.

-- The Stihl BR 200 weighs 12.6 lbs, which is the lightest weight found among gas-powered backpack blowers up to 45cc.
+- With its 12.6 lbs build, the Stihl BR 200 holds the lightest weight seen in gas-powered backpack blowers up to 45cc.

-- The air speed of the Stihl BR 200 maxes out at 150 MPH.
-While more than adequate for many jobs, its air speed is below average among other gas-powered backpack blowers up to 45cc.
+- Air expelled from the nozzle of this blower can reach 150 MPH.
+When compared to others of this type, the BR 200 has a lower air speed than most gas-powered backpack blowers with an engine of maximum 45cc.
 For the fastest air speed in this category, you may want to consider the Ryobi RY38BP, which can expell air at a velocity that can reach 175 MPH.

-- At 400 CFM (cubic feet per minute), its airflow output is modest compared to other gas-powered backpack blowers with a comparable engine size.
+- As this unit is rated at 400 CFM (cubic feet per minute), it expells less air than most gas-powered backpack blowers with a comparable engine size.
 For the highest air volume, you may want to have a look at the Ryobi RY38BP, which boasts with 760 CFM.

 Here's a list of the most popular specific comparisons: